Alert: Patient Notice

 Online Access to Medical Records

-Functionality is on the way to enable access to online records for patients.
-We are currently working through the records […]
+Functionality is on the way to enable access to online […]

 Non-urgent advice: Urgent GP Advice